dwyl/learn-api-design/README.md

 There is on-going debate on whether APIs should be versioned and if so, how should this be done.

+There are two primary approaches to versioning [32:43](http://youtu.be/hdSrT4yjS1g?t=32m43s)

 ### Intro Reading

 + Your API versioning is wrong: